-When set on High Burn Rate and over-riding the Automatic Combustion Control system an over fire situation can occur and may result in a chimney fire.
+When set on High Burn Rate and over-riding the Smart Air Control an over fire situation can occur and may result in a chimney fire.
 Over firing will void the appliance warranty.

-After activating the timer (ACC), if the control is placed within the rear air section on the label it will allow rear air to enter the firebox.
+After activating the timer (Smart Air Control), if the control is placed within the rear air section on the label it will allow rear air to enter the firebox.
 This will not interfere with the timer gradually closing the front air channel in 25 minutes.
-If control is set on "HI" it over-rides the timer (ACC).
+If the control is set to "HI", it overrides the Smart Air Control timer and keeps the front air channel from closing.